frederic-perez/AmE-dictionary/data/idioms.md

 __down the road__ _informal_ In the future; later on.
 __down to the wire__ (_Down to the wire_ originally comes from the practice of stretching a literal wire above the finish line of a horse racing track.
 The first horse to break through that wire was the one that won, and a close race that was _down to the wire_ would be one that’s decided at or near the very end.)
 __down-to-earth__ _adj_ :four: Sensible and realistic.
-__drag (one’s) feet__ To move slowly and reluctantly because one does not want to do something. _We can’t be late for the dentist, so quit dragging your feet and get in the car!_
+__drag (one’s) feet__ :two: To move slowly and reluctantly because one does not want to do something. _We can’t be late for the dentist, so quit dragging your feet and get in the car!_
 __drag (someone) kicking and screaming__ To force someone to go somewhere or do something against their will, especially when they protest against it vehemently and/or at great length.
 __drain the swamp__ To get rid of the root causes of problems, especially to rid politics and government of evils, such as corruption and bureaucracy.
 __draw a blank__ :two: To fail to find or remember something.